kikofernandez/programmingfightclub/books/grasp-book/parts/recap.md

 restaurant and send this information to the server, so that your friends know about it.

-### Static methods
+### Static methods and attributes

+So far, we have seen that objects have attributes and methods that save information on a per instance basis.
+Java and Python have what are known as static methods and attributes, which supports saving information at the class level.
+This means that we can encapsulate global variables in classes.

+The main drawback of class attributes is that they live forever and cannot be garbage collected since, at any point in time, the code can refer to them.
+Another drawback is that they are global variables and, as such, will be dificult to test and reason about when your software grows.

+Lets proceed with the implementation in each language and their variations, using as example a counter that counts the number of deployed British secret agents.

 **Java**

-A static method saves information at the class level, instead of at the instance.
+Static attributes save information at the class level, instead of at the instance.
-Static methods are commonly used to access static fields, e.g.:
+Static methods are commonly used to access static fields.
+In both cases, attributes and methods add the `static` annotation, e.g.:

 ```java
 public class SecretAgent {